pimutils/vdirsyncer/docs/installation.rst

 - `Fedora <https://apps.fedoraproject.org/packages/vdirsyncer>`_
 - `Debian <https://packages.debian.org/sid/vdirsyncer>`_ (likewise for Ubuntu)

-Note that we only support the latest version of vdirsyncer, but you may still find older versions in some distro's repositories.
-You should have recieved information on how to file bugs against those packages.
-Please do not file bugs against vdirsyncer.
+We only support the latest version of vdirsyncer.
+Please do not file bugs if you use an older version.

 If there is no package for your distribution, you'll need to :ref:`install vdirsyncer manually <manual-installation>`.
 There is an easy command to